Back to Blog

 Pros:

-- Universal compatibility — YouTube, Vimeo, Premiere, DaVinci, and virtually every player
+• Universal compatibility — YouTube, Vimeo, Premiere, DaVinci, every player

 Cons:

-- No styling support (no colors, fonts, or positioning)
+• No styling support (no colors, fonts, positioning)

-Best for: YouTube uploads, social media, any situation where you need maximum compatibility.
+Best for: YouTube uploads, social media, any situation requiring maximum compatibility.

 VTT (WebVTT)

-WebVTT was designed for the web.
-It's the native subtitle format for HTML5 <video> elements and is required by many web-based video players.
+Designed for the web.
+Native subtitle format for HTML5 <video> elements and required by many web-based video players.

 Structure: